JensDeLeersnyder/ItunesSpotifyMetaData/README.md

-# automatic add metadata to songs from itunes and spotify
+# add metadata to songs from itunes and spotify

 ## installation
 Required pyton version >= Python 3.8.